Thanksgiving Activities for Kids!

 Incorporating these Thanksgiving-themed activities for your kids can spice up your home education.

-10. Thankful-for-you Notes – Another idea to consider is using this time to have your children write “thankful for you” notes to people explaining why they’re thankful for them.
-You can use this time to teach the friendly letter format and use this software to create a template for your children to follow.
+4. Thankful-for-you Notes – Another idea to consider is using this time to have your children write “thankful for you” notes to people explaining why they’re thankful for them.
+You can use this time to teach the friendly letter format and create a template for your children to follow.
 It’s a great opportunity to teach your children to write a note even when they haven’t received a gift!

-For high school students, you might have them copy the Thanksgiving poem, Ballad of the Mayflower, found below, for their Thanksgiving writing activity.
+Have your high school students copy the Thanksgiving poem, Ballad of the Mayflower, found below, for their Thanksgiving writing activity.

 Ballad of the Mayflower